m00lecule/lsc-k8s-scaling/README.md

 ## setup - k8s cluster

-Only for demonstration purposes we
+Only for demonstration purposes we use Kubernetes clusters locally with MiniKube.

 ```console
 $ minikube version